 An American logging company first came to the area in 1907 and purchased what became the original town site from Whitfield’s heir.
 They subdivided the land into lots, installed water and electricity, and sold the lots to workers and business people.
 For the location of the mill, they leased approximately 70 acres of land from the Chase family that bordered the Thompson River near Little Shuswap Lake.

 The Chase mill became known as the Adams River Lumber Company because they logged exclusively off the Adams River and Adams Lake area.
 The Adams River Lumber Company, after logging within 100 feet of the Adams River and Lake, closed the mill in 1925 and took their profits back to the United States.
-This lease will terminate in 2006 and the property will revert to descendants and heirs of the Chase family.

 Chase grew slowly over the next few decades with only a small core of permanent residents.
 It was not until incorporation in 1969 that the community began to market itself as a tourist destination and people began to explore the area.
 The community, as a result, saw an increase in population with visitors to the area returning to live, work, and retire.
 Chase also benefited from the construction of the Coquihalla Highway in the mid-1980’s.
 Improved access to the area brought new life to the local economy in the form of another tourist explosion that has expanded the community’s economic base and resident population.
 Chase continues to benefit as the number of businesses, population, and tourism increase and contribute to the local economy.